-This medicine may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally.
+This medicine may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally, which may lead to falls, fractures, or other injuries.
 Even though zolpidem is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
 Also, this medicine may cause double vision or other vision problems.
-Make sure you know how you react to zolpidem before you drive, use machines, or do anything else that could be dangerous if you are dizzy, or are not alert or able to see well.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 This medicine may cause you to do things while you are still asleep that you may not remember the next morning.
 You could drive a car, sleepwalk, have sex, make phone calls, or prepare and eat food while you are asleep or not fully awake.
 Tell your doctor right away if any of these things occur.

-If you will be taking zolpidem for a long time, do not stop taking it without first checking with your doctor.
-Your doctor may want you to gradually reduce the amount you are taking before stopping completely.
+If you will be using zolpidem for a long time, do not stop using it without first checking with your doctor.
+Your doctor may want you to gradually reduce the amount you are using before stopping completely.
 Stopping this medicine suddenly may cause withdrawal side effects.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.